AJaySi/AI-Writer/README.md

 ## Features

-- **Online Research Integration**: Enhances blog content by integrating insights and information gathered from online research, ensuring the content is informative and up-to-date.
+- **Online Research Integration**: Enhances blog content by integrating insights and information gathered from online research(SERP, Tavily, Metaphor), ensuring the content is informative and up-to-date.
 This gives context for generating content.
 Tavily AI, Google search, serp and Vision AI is used to scrape web data for context augumentation.
-TBD: Include CrewAI for web research agents.
+CrewAI for web research agents.

+- **Long Form Content Generation**: Write Essay, Story, Long form Blogs with web researched context.

+- **AI Content planning & Calender**: Writer's block, Alwrity will provide you with months worth of blog titles.

+- **Multilingual**: Write Content in your language, web research in your language and country(main_config).

+- **Prevents AI Hallucinations**: Web researched context generates factual content.

+- **Text-To-Text, Speech-To-Text, Text-To-Image, Image-To-Text**: Multimodal content generatiom suite.

+- **Agentic Content Team**: Crewai content team for you company.
+Define persona, roles, goals, task for your AI content team(Beta).

 - **Image Generation and Processing**: Utilizes AI models like DALL-E 3, stable difffusion to create relevant images based on blog content.
 Offers features to process and optimize images for web usage.
 FIXME: Need more work with stable diffusion.